7 min read

 New table or new view?

-How to decide when to create a view vs a new table.
+How to decide when to create a view vs. a new table.

 What you'll learn:

-• Characteristics of tables
+• The characteristics of tables

-• Characteristics of views
+• The characteristics of views

-• When to use one vs the other
+• When to use each one

 buttons